 SECTION 6 – TERM OF CONTRACT

 The term of this Contract will be for three (3) years.
 The first year encompasses the date of award through September 30, 2016.
-The Contract may be renewed for an additional two (2) one (1)-year periods unless written notice is given by the Town or Consultant not less than thirty (30) days prior to the expiration of the initial three (3)-year term and each additional one (1)-year term.
+The Contract may be renewed for an additional two (2) one (1)-year periods unless written notice is given by the Town or Consultant not less than thirty (30) days prior to the expiration of the initial three (3) year term and each additional one (1) year term.

 SECTION 7 – TERMINATION OF CONTRACT